 September 23, 1944: Filming on The Clock continued with more scenes shot on the “Exterior Top of Bus” and “Bus Stop” sets.
 Time called: 10 a.m.; time arrived: 10:33 p.m.; dismissed: 6 p.m.
 The assistant director’s notes state 2:43-2:57 – Miss Garland discussing neuralgia pain with doctor/Fixing hair and makeup.

 September 23, 1947: Judy’s second day of preproduction work on Easter Parade.
 The day was spent rehearsing music, most likely the “Mr. Monotony” and “I Want To Go Back To Michigan” which were the first songs Judy recorded for the film.
-At this point, Judy’s co-star was Gene Kelly but he broke his ankle on October 13th and was replaced by Fred Astaire, which happened before any songs were actually recorded so there are no existing recordings of Kelly singing any of the songs.
+At this point, Judy’s co-star was Gene Kelly but he broke his ankle on October 13th and was replaced by Fred Astaire, which happened before any songs were actually recorded so there are no existing recordings of Kelly singing any of the score.

 Photo: Judy with producer Arthur Freed, MGM boss Louis B. Mayer, and songwriter Irving Berlin in a posed promotional photo.